 In addition, the Sexual Offences Act 2003 makes it clear that all members of staff are in a position of trust and would therefore be committing a criminal offence to have a sexual relationship with a young person below the age of 18, even if that pupil is over the age of consent.
 In addition, it would be a breach of trust to have a relationship with any college student over the age of 18.

 The Human Rights Act 1998 sets out fundamental rights and freedoms that everyone is entitled to and contains the Articles and protocols of the European Convention on Human Rights that are deemed to apply within the UK.
 It compels public organisations to protect and respect an individual’s human rights when they make decisions about them.
-Under the human Rights Act it is unlawful for colleges and colleges to act in a way that is incompatible with the Convention.
+Under the human Rights Act it is unlawful for colleges and staff to act in a way that is incompatible with the Convention.
 The specific convention rights applying to colleges and colleges are:

 Article 3: the right to freedom from inhuman and degrading treatment (an absolute right)